-27. Concerning Article 3 (7) Austria has already used the second meeting of the Parties to the Convention to point to the complex challenges constituted the implementation of by the guidelines pose some challenges, as they include manifold international details and depend on the rules of procedure of the respective fora.
-Austria is: Also, in a basically highly-networked state featuring a high environmental profile5.
-It is, however, the implementation of the guidelines represents a major task which demands the cooperation of several Ministries and sectors and need regular information and awareness raising.
+27. Concerning Article 3 (7) the implementation of the guidelines pose some challenges, as they include manifold international details and depend on the rules of procedure of the respective fora.
+Austria is a basically highly-networked state featuring a high environmental profile.
+It is, however, a major task which demands the cooperation of several Ministries and sectors and need regular information and awareness raising.